Thermodynamics and phase transition in rotational Kiselev black hole: Abstract

 \section{Abstract}

-We calculate the thermodynamical features of rotational Kiselev black holes, specifically we use one order approximate of horizon to calculate thermodynamical features for all $\omega$ (state parameter).
-The thermodynamical features include areas, entropies, horizon radii, surface gravities, surface temperatures, Komar energies and irreducible masses at the Cauchy horizon and Event horizon.
-The products of these features have been studied, we find that the products are determined by $\omega$ and $\alpha$.
-The products of surface gravity, the surface temperatures and the Komar energy are related to the mass of black hole for different $\omega$.
-This property is the similar with that of spherically symmetric black hole ($a=0$).
-The product of area and entropy is independent on the mass in the case of $\alpha=0$.
-The features in the situations of $\omega=-2/3,1/3$ and $0$ (quintessence matter, radiation and dust) have been discussed in detail.
-We also generalize the Smarr mass formula and Christodoulou-Ruffini mass formula to these black holes.
-Finally we study the phase transition and thermodynamical geometry of the black hole with $\omega=1/3$.
-We find that the phase transition is a second order phase transition, and also obtain the scalar curvature by the thermodynamical geometry, indicating that the quintessential dark energy will change the phase transition condition and thermodynamically critical phenomena in rotational Kiselev black hole.
+In this work, we investigate the thermodynamic properties of rotational Kiselev black holes (KBH).
+Specifically, we use the first-order approximation of the event horizon (EH) to calculate thermodynamic properties for general equations of state $\omega$.
+These thermodynamic properties include areas, entropies, horizon radii, surface gravities, surface temperatures, Komar energies and irreducible masses at the Cauchy horizon (CH) and EH.
+We study the products of these thermodynamic quantities, we find that these products are determined by the equation of state $\omega$ and strength parameter $\alpha$.
+In the case of the quintessence matter ($\omega=-2/3$), radiation ($\omega=1/3$) and dust ($\omega=0$), we discuss their properties in detail.
+We also generalize the Smarr mass formula and Christodoulou-Ruffini mass formula to rotational KBH.
+Finally we study the phase transition and thermodynamic geometry for rotational KBH with radiation ($\omega=1/3$).
+Through analysis, we find that this phase transition is a second order phase transition.
+Furthermore, we also obtain the scalar curvature in the thermodynamic geometry framework, indicating that the radiation matter may change the phase transition condition and properties for Kerr black hole.